buildo/bento-design-system/packages/website/docs/Advanced/strict-localization.md

 Great!
 Now all Bento components will complain if we accidentally forget to localized a string that must be presented to the user 🎉

+## Integrating with localization libraries

-In a real application, you will probably use a library like `react-intl` or `react-i18next`, so you will need to wrap their localization function such that it returns `LocalizedString` instead of `string`.
+In the example above, we've seen a dummy localization function.
+In a real application you will likely use a library like `react-intl` or `react-i18next`, so you will need to wrap the localization function they provide such that it returns `LocalizedString` instead of `string`.
 Here's a couple of examples of how you could achieve it:

 <details>
   <summary><code>react-intl</code> + <code>LocalizedString</code></summary>